F-I-D-O/Manuals/manuals/Android.md

 1. On the Android device, enable the "Developer options"
 1. Connect the Android device to the PC via USB and select "Transfer files" mode.

+# Google Docs or Sheets cannot load a document
+When this happens, go to the app settings and use the `Clear cache` button.